 Check out the file(s) you want to work on: right click on a package or diagram in the project browser and select Check Out, or just start editing and you will be asked if it's OK to check out the file.
 A green check mark is added to the project browser icon indicating you have it checked out:

 Make your changes available to teammates

-When ready, check in your changes: right click on a package or diagram in the project browser and select Check In, or click the Check In toolbar button.
+When ready, check in your changes by selecting the Check In button on the Home tab.
 A dialog will show the file(s) that have changed and allow you to add a comment describing your changes.
-The green checkmark will change to a lock icon, indicating the file is checked in and locked from further changes:
+The green check mark will change to a lock icon, indicating the file is checked in and locked from further changes:

 Get changes made by teammates

-To see the changes that have been checked in by teammates: right click on the top level package in the project browser and select Get latest version (entire project), or click the Get Latest toolbar button.
-This will bring over all changed files from the repository (if any) and store them in your own working folder.
+To retrieve the changes that have been checked in by teammates select the Get Latest button on the Home tab.
+This will bring over all changed files from the repository (if any) and save them in your own working folder.